 AUTHOR OF TALES OF THE VERIN EMPIRE

-William Ray is the author of Gedlund, named to Kirkus Reviews' Best Books of 2016, as well as The Great Restoration and other forthcoming tales within the Verin Empire setting.
+William Ray is the author of Gedlund, named to Kirkus Reviews' Best Books of 2016, as well as The Great Restoration, Shadow Debt, and other forthcoming tales within the Verin Empire setting.

 ABOUT THE AUTHOR

-Originally from North Carolina, he currently lives in Reston, VA with his wife and dogs.
+Originally from North Carolina, he lives in Reston, VA with his wife, son and two dogs.

 A graduate of Ithaca College, and Wake Forest's School of Law, he has worked in television, retail, patent prosecution, trademark law and other irrelevant nonsense.
 To paraphrase Lloyd Alexander, however, if being a life-long lover of fantasy literature qualifies one to write it, then he is well qualified indeed.